Sergix/arm-microprocessor-simulator/README.md

 2. `git clone https://github.com/bjucps310/cps310-simulator-Sergix`
 3. `yarn install` at the root level of the project directory to install the necessary `npm` packages.
 4. `cargo tauri build` to build the project.
+    - To enable logging output to your shell when running the application, run `cargo tauri build --debug`.

-The target binary is exported to `/src-tauri/target/release` along with the platform-specific installer package files.
+The release target binary is exported to `/src-tauri/target/release` along with the platform-specific installer package files.
+The debug target binary is similarly in `/src-tauri/target/release`.

 ### Development